Yousefbahr/Pattern-Matching-Model/README.md

 - LSTM Layer: The masked inputs are fed into a Long Short-Term Memory (LSTM) layer to extract relevant features.
 - Euclidean Distance Layer: The hidden states of the LSTM for both input sequences are compared using the Euclidean distance function to measure their similarity.
 - Dense Layer: The result of the Euclidean distance is passed through a Dense layer with a sigmoid activation function, providing a final similarity score between the two input sequences.

+The model returns the top k candidates, and a string-matching algorithm optimizes the selection by choosing the most accurate candidate from them.

 ## Input Layer
 The input consists of both positive and negative samples processed from the dataset.